United States House of Representatives: Elections

 In 1967, Congress passed the Uniform Congressional District Act, which requires all representatives to be elected from single-member-districts.
 Following the Wesberry v.
-Sanders decision, Congress was motivated by fears that courts would impose at-large plurality districts on states that did not redistrict to comply with the new mandates for districts roughly equal in population, and Congress also sought to prevent attempts by southern states to use such voting systems to dilute the vote of racial minorities.
+Sanders decision, Congress was motivated by fears that courts would impose at-large plurality districts on states that did not redistrict to comply with the new mandates for districts roughly equal in population.
+Congress also sought to prevent attempts by southern states to use such voting systems to dilute the vote of racial minorities.

 Several states have used multi-member districts in the past, although only two states (Hawaii and New Mexico) used multi-member districts in 1967.
-Louisiana is unique in that it holds an all-party primary election on the general Election Day with a subsequent runoff election between the top two finishers (regardless of party) if no candidate received a majority in the primary.
-The states of Washington and California use a similar (though not identical) system to that used by Louisiana.
+Louisiana is unique in that it holds a jungle primary election on the general Election Day with a subsequent runoff election between the top two finishers, regardless of party, if no candidate received a majority in the primary.
+The states of Washington and California use a similar, though not identical system to that used by Louisiana.

 Seats vacated during a term are filled through special elections, unless the vacancy occurs closer to the next general election date than a pre-established deadline.
-The term of a member chosen in a special election usually begins the next day, or as soon as the results are certified.
+Article I, Section 2 of the Constitution states that when vacancies occur, the executive—the governor of the state with the vacancy—can issue a writ of election to fill the vacancy.

 Non-voting delegates

 Historically, many territories have sent non-voting delegates to the House.
 While their role has fluctuated over the years, today they have many of the same privileges as voting members, have a voice in committees, and can introduce bills on the floor, but cannot vote on the ultimate passage of bills.
-Presently, the District of Columbia and the five inhabited U.S. territories each elect a delegate.
+The District of Columbia and the five inhabited U.S. territories each elect a delegate.
 A seventh delegate, representing the Cherokee Nation, has been formally proposed but has not yet been seated.
-An eighth delegate, representing the Choctaw Nation is guaranteed by treaty but has not yet been proposed.
-Additionally, some territories may choose to also elect shadow representatives, though these are not official members of the House and are separate individuals from their official delegates.
+An eighth delegate, representing the Choctaw Nation, is guaranteed by treaty but has not yet been proposed.

+Some territories choose to also hold elections for shadow representatives.
+Elected shadow representatives are not members of the House and are separate individuals from their polities' official non-voting delegates.